LYONS — A Wayne County 911 dispatcher was recently honored for her role in saving a man’s life.

 Lesa Osipovitch, a dispatcher employed at the Wayne County 911 Center and a CSEA member since 2018, recently helped save a life by performing dispatcher-assisted Cardiopulmonary Resuscitation (CPR).

-Dispatcher Osipovitch received a 911 call from a resident in the Town of Palmyra reporting that her husband had passed out.
-Acting quickly and calmly, Osipovitch determined the patient was in cardiac arrest.
+On March 4, Osipovitch received a 911 call from a Palmyra resident who reported that her husband had passed out.
+Acting quickly and calmly, Osipovitch spoke with the caller and determined that the patient was in cardiac arrest.

-The Finger Lakes Ambulance and deputies from the Wayne County Sheriff’s Office rushed to the scene.
-Dispatcher Osipovitch remained with the caller providing calming statements and instructions to give the patient the best chance for survival.
+As Finger Lakes Ambulance and deputies from the Wayne County Sheriff’s Office rushed to the scene, Osipovitch remained on the line with the caller providing calming statements and instructions to give the patient the best chance for survival.

-Button said, “We are very proud of Lesa and all of our public safety dispatchers– it’s a very difficult job that requires a lot of training and skill.
-We are honored to recognize her achievements and value today by helping saving a life and assisting a family in crisis.
+“We are very proud of Lesa and all of our public safety dispatchers.
+It’s a very difficult job that requires a lot of training and skill,” Button said.
+“We are honored to recognize her achievements and value today by helping saving a life and assisting a family in crisis.
 It doesn’t get any better than that.”